Summer Junior Resident Fellowship Program Siem Reap, Cambodia

-The Center for Khmer Studies (CKS) is offering 5 American, 5 Cambodian and 5 French undergraduate students an exciting opportunity to join a 6 week (from Monday June 30th, 2014 to Friday August 8th, 2014) Summer Junior Resident Fellowship Program in Cambodia.
+The Center for Khmer Studies (CKS), the American Research Center in Cambodia, is offering 5 American, 5 Cambodian and 5 French undergraduate students an exciting opportunity to join a 6 weeks (From Monday July 02nd, 2018 to Friday August 10th, 2018) Summer Junior Resident Fellowship Program in Cambodia.
 The program provides a unique experience allowing students to live and study alongside others from different backgrounds and cultures while learning about the history and society of today’s Cambodia.
 During their residency students will be based at the CKS campus in Siem Reap, which is situated in the beautiful grounds of Wat Damnak, one of the town’s largest Buddhist pagodas, only minutes away from the famous Angkor World Heritage Site with its enigmatic temples.
 It has a full range of study and research facilities, including the largest publicly accessible research library outside of Phnom Penh with over 12,000 books, journals and other reading materials in English French and Khmer, study carrels for up to twenty fellows, a spacious seminar room and conference hall.
 Resident fellows will also spend time studying in Cambodia’s capital city Phnom Penh.

 CKS has been running a Summer Junior Resident Fellowship Programs in Cambodia since 2004.
 The program is intended for those individuals who have a genuine interest in Cambodia and Southeast Asia, and who may be considering graduate studies or careers in the region.
 With this in mind the focus is on striking a balance between academic rigor and extra curricula activities and field visits designed to give students a better understanding of contemporary Cambodian society.
 Cambodian history and culture cannot be fully understood without considering the influence of powerful regional neighbours such and Thailand, Vietnam and China, and international powers, like France, the United States, and more recently the United Nations.
 The program, therefore, will also focus on Cambodia’s past and present relationships with its neighbours and its place within the region.